Child and Adolescent Emphasis

 - 50 percent of all lifetime cases of mental illness begin by age 14, and 75 percent begin by age 24.

 - 70 percent of youth in state and local juvenile justice systems have a mental illness.

-Required Specialization Courses
+Required Emphasis Courses

 - Child and Adolescent Counseling and Psychotherapy: This course examines central issues in child and teen counseling and psychotherapy, including psychoanalytic, play, cognitive-behavioral, and behavioral treatment approaches.
 Emphasis is placed on the high-frequency problems for which children and adolescents enter therapy.

 If you choose the emphasis, you will take the same number of total credits as students who do not.
 You will also be fully prepared to work with adults in professional counseling settings.
 If you want to learn more about child and adolescent counseling but do not want to choose the emphasis, you can work with an adviser to enroll in one or two courses in this area.